 About Larry’s Corner:

 Larry Habegger, executive editor of Travelers’ Tales, has been writing about travel since 1980.
 He has visited almost fifty countries and six of the seven continents, traveling from the frozen Arctic to equatorial rain forest, the high Himalayas to the Dead Sea.
-In the early 1980s he co-authored mystery serials for the San Francisco Examiner with James O’Reilly, and since 1985 their syndicated newspaper column, “World Travel Watch,” has appeared in newspapers in five countries, and can also be found on WorldTravelWatch.com and on TravelersTales.com.
-As series editors of Travelers’ Tales, they have worked on some eighty titles, winning many awards for excellence.
-Habegger regularly teaches the craft of travel writing at workshops and writers conferences, and he lives with his family in San Francisco.
+In the early 1980s he co-authored mystery serials for the San Francisco Examiner with James O’Reilly, and for 31 years wrote the column “World Travel Watch,” which appeared in newspapers in five countries.
+He has worked on all of Travelers’ Tales’ almost 150 titles, and he regularly teaches the craft of travel writing at workshops and writers conferences.
+He lives with his family on Telegraph Hill in San Francisco.
 Click here to learn more about Larry Habegger.